yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

    - U-Boot

       - In U-Boot the USB controller can be used in either host or peripheral mode.
-For booting to linux kernel from USB storage device, the USB port is to be set as host.
+For booting to Linux kernel from USB storage device, the USB port is to be set as host.
       - By default, the USB controller is set in peripheral mode.
       - If the boot media used to boot to U-Boot is USB Host mode(:ref:`uboot-usb-msc-boot`) then, the USB controller is set to host mode during runtime.
 Therefore, no changes would be required in this case.
-      - If a boot media other than USB Host is used, the USB controller needs to be set host mode and custom bootloader images are required to be built.
-Please refer to note in section :ref:`uboot-configure-usb-in-host-mode`
+      - If a boot media other than USB Host is used, the USB controller needs to be set host mode and custom boot loader images are required to be built.
+Refer to note in section :ref:`uboot-configure-usb-in-host-mode`

    - Linux